 Applying for an Ohio Concealed Handgun License can be confusing.
-However, if you follow this Ohio CCW Application Checklist, you can make the process faster and easier.
+However, if you follow this Ohio CCW Application Checklist, you can make the process less painful.

 - You must be at least 21 years of age.

-2. Find a qualified CCW instructor and complete the required 12-hour course to obtain your Certificate of Competency.
+3. Find a qualified CCW instructor and complete the required 8-hour training to obtain your Certificate of Competency.

-- You may also present documentation that proves you are an active or reserve member of the U.S. Military, you have been honorably discharged from the U.S. Military within the past 6 years, or you are a retired law enforcement officer and have experience that is equivalent to the training requirements.
+- You may also present documentation that shows you are an active or reserve member of the armed forces, have retired from, or were honorably discharged, or are a retired highway patrol trooper, or are a retired peace officer or federal law enforcement officer and, through the position, acquired experience with handguns or other firearms that is equivalent to the minimum educational requirements.